 My research interests include earnings dynamics and wage inequality, labour supply and labour mobility, gender economics, financial literacy and survey methodology.
 My research has been published in the Economic Journal, Journal of Applied Econometrics, and Labour Economics, among others.

 For more details, please see my full CV.

 Since January 2017, I am council member of the Spanish Economic Association.
 This association aims at promoting the dissemination of scientific knowledge in Economics, by organizing congresses, promoting publications and, in general, through any other means leading to that goal.

-For several years, I have been member of the executive board of COSME, a subcommittee of the Spanish Economic Association founded to monitor the position of women in the economics profession and to undertake activities aimed at improving it.
+For several years, I have been member of the executive board of COSME, a subcommittee of the Spanish Economic Association founded to monitor the status of women in the economics profession and to undertake activities that improve their position.
 For more information, please go to the COSME website.

 CEMFI Alumni Association: